plotly/react-chart-editor/README.md

 * `connectAxesToLayout( Container )`: returns a wrapped container component that should contain an `<AxesSelector />` field (see below) and can be bound to a figure such that its children are bound to that figure's axes entries under the `layout.*axis` keys.
 * `connectAnnotationToLayout( Container )`: returns a wrapped container component that can be bound to a figure annotation such that its children are bound to that annotation's figure entry under the `layout.annotations` key, e.g. `<AnnotationAccordion />` below.

+## Access Tokens
+To use Satellite Maps in the Editor, [Mapbox access tokens](https://www.mapbox.com/help/how-access-tokens-work/) are required.

+Once you have your tokens, you can add an `./accessTokens.js` file to the root of your project:
+`export default const TOKENS = {MAPBOX: 'your token'}`.

+To access your tokens, use the `getAccessToken` helper function from `react-plotly.js-editor` like so: `getAccessToken('MAPBOX')`.

+Mapbox tokens must be provided as a prop to the `react-plotly.js` generated `Plot` component as a config prop: `<Plot config={{mapboxAccessToken: getAccessToken('MAPBOX')}}/>`

 ## See also

 * [plotly.js](https://github.com/plotly/plotly.js)